elclar25/Latin-101/reading1.md

 What is the antecedent of eam?
 Hesione ❌

 Hercules killed Antaeus, son of the earth in Libya.
 Here Antaeus killed his guests; Hercules killed Antaeus❌ by wrestling.
 Hercules slayed Cygnus, son of Mars, by arms.
-Mars came and by arms contended with Hercules for❓ his son, but Jupiter sent a thunderbolt ❓*inter eos*❓.
-Hesione was put❓ to a whale in Troy.
+Mars came and by arms contended with Hercules for❓ his son, but Jupiter sent a thunderbolt between them.
+Hesione was put next❓to a whale in Troy.
 Hercules slayed the whale; Hercules killed Laomedon, the father of Hesione, because he did not return to her.

 **I can't always tell who is who in your translation: can you clarify?**